Asian Waterbird Census (AWC) 2022

 - Increase interest of the citizens on the wetlands and waterbird conservation

-AWC 2022 as you are well aware, for the annual AWC, we normally select the second and third weeks of January - so the official dates would be Sat 1 to Sun 16 of January 2022, which may make it easier for people who wish to start the census over the new year weekend.
-As always, other dates in January and February, as well as December 2021, would be included too.
+AWC 2024 as you are well aware, for the annual AWC, we normally select the second and third weeks of January - so the official dates would be Sat 6 to Sun 21 of January 2024.
+As always, other dates in January and February, as well as December 2023, would be included too.

 To make this event successful, we request your valuable support and participation.
 Please contact our site-level coordinators to join the event at your suitable locations.